gkeiel/PID_based_design/README.md

 $$k_d = -(k_3 -k_i)/p$$
 $$k_p = -k_2 -k_d$$

+Unfortunately the derivative gain $k_d$ is not explicitly optimized but computed from a linear combination of $K$, therefore positive values are not guaranteed.
+Consider reformulating the PID controller if needed.

 ##

 Main file named as 'pid\_main.m'.
 Only the following specification are required: